Tyler-g-hudson/image-sandbox/README.md

 For instance: python -m wigwam remove \* searches for and removes all images with the format "wigwam-\*" - that is to say, all non-deployable images generated by WIGWAM.

-**--force:** enables the force-deletion of images, which may be necessary in cases where image deletion fails due to some policy of the docker program.
+**--force:** enables the force-deletion of images, which may be necessary in cases where image deletion fails due to some policy of the Docker program.
 **--quiet:** enables silent deletion of images without excess print outputs.
 **--ignore-prefix:** :warning: To be used with extreme caution. :warning: It removes the prefix from the search, enabling the deletion of deployable images and those not generated by WIGWAM.
-Careless use can result in the unintended deletion of any or all other docker images present on your system.
+Careless use can result in the unintended deletion of any or all other Docker images present on your system.

 # Advanced Setup & Build Process

 For users with specific needs, the Setup All and Full-Compile instructions can be decomposed into further groups of instructions which together form the full ISCE3 image generation process.
-Users may find it helpful to use these sub-instructions to perform all or part of the process of building ISCE3 docker images.
+Users may find it helpful to use these sub-instructions to perform all or part of the process of building ISCE3 Docker images.

 ## Setup Instructions